ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ^ So lets sum up what we have discussed by that point.
 We discussed that Dependency Injection is used to enable loose coupling what makes our code easier to maintain.

-^ We discussed different DI patterns among which constructor injection should be a preferred choice.
+^ We discussed different DI patterns among which constructor injection should be a prefered choise.

 ^ We discussed what are local and foreign dependencies and what are stable and volatile dependencies.